adamzerner/node-starter/README.md

   - For the SSO stuff, it'll be the same as what's in your `.env`.
   - For Stripe you're going to want to use a production value for all of the values.
 For `STRIPE_WEBHOOK_SECRET` [get it](https://stripe.com/docs/webhooks/signatures) from the webhook dashboard page.
 - Be sure to set the correct callback URLs for SSO.
+- Fill in `productionTransportOptions` in `config/mail.js`.
+My goto is to use Zoho Mail.